trofima/clean-architecture-playground/presentation.md

 **And start at last writing trully flexible, reusable and reliable code.**

-[^1]: Based on Clean Architecture bool by Bob Martin.
+[^1]: Based on "Clean Architecture" and "Functional Design" books by Uncle Bob Martin.

 [^2]: An Entity is an object within our computer system that embodies a small set of critical business rules operating on Critical Business Data.
 The Entity